Constructing chiral effective field theory around unnatural leading-order interactions: Vertex function of NNpipiphi

 \section{Vertex function of \texorpdfstring{$NN \pi \pi \to \phi$}{NNpipiphi}}

 In order to satisfy chiral symmetry, there must be pion-absorption vertices entering along with $\mathcal{A}_{NN\phi}$ defined in Eq.~\eqref{eqn:phiNN_vertex}.
-In this section, we work out the vertex function for the transition $NN \pi \pi \to \phi$, discussed in Sec.~\ref{sec:chiral}.
+In this appendix, we work out the vertex function for the transition $NN \pi \pi \to \phi$, discussed in Sec.~\ref{sec:chiral}.

 A nonlinearly realized chiral transformation acts on the nucleon field like an isospin rotation with an angle depending on the local pion field.
 Let us focus on the axial sector $SU(2)_A$ of chiral symmetry, parametrized by $\bm{\theta}^A$ with stereographic coordinates: